wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 3. Example form using WooCommerce Poor Guys Swiss Knife and WooCommerce Rich Guys Swiss Knife

 == Changelog ==

+= 1.6.0 =

+* Added global incremental step setting to existing min and max settings
+* Added Min/Max/Step configuration on a per product basis
+* Quantity input can be converted to select for individual products (simple or variable) based on the settings for min/max/step of the product
+* Add configuration tab to simple and variable products for min/max and incremental steps for quantities

 = 1.5.4 =